8 Low-Bun Hairstyles to Save You on Lazy Mornings

 Here at Byrdie, we’ve noticed that the cool girls of the beauty world are bringing back an old favorite: low buns.
-Five years ago, they were noticeably missing from Pinterest boards, save for the odd wedding or prom post.
-For the longest time, they were outshone for the sky-high topknots.
+Five years ago, they were noticeably missing from Pinterest boards, save for the odd wedding or prom post, and for the longest time, they were outshone for the sky-high topknots.

-Although we still love a good topknot on a lazy Sunday, we think it’s high time to switch things up with an easy, elegant neck-grazing style.
-Keep scrolling to see eight gorgeous low buns you’ll want to add to your repertoire immediately!
+Although we still love a good topknot on a lazy Sunday, we think it’s high time to switch things up with an easy, elegant, neck-grazing style.

 If sleek buns are more your style, try this version.
 Part your hair down the middle, using a pomade to ensure your hair stays slick.
 We like Ouai’s Matte Pomade ($24).
-Before brushing your hair back into a low ponytail, smooth a shine serum like Garnier Fructis Sleek & Shine Anti-Frizz Serum ($5) onto the ends of your hair.
-Secure it with a hair tie and wrap it around itself to form the simple yet sophisticated bun, and finish with a few pins.
+Before brushing your hair back into a low ponytail, smooth a shine serum like Garnier Fructis Sleek & Shine Anti-Frizz Serum ($5) on the ends of your hair.
+Secure it with a hair tie and wrap it around itself to form the simple yet sophisticated bun, finishing with a few pins.